 One of the images that drew particular interest ws that of Billy Miller, Royal Regiment of Fusiliers, leading a team of young men to play football, something they all wanted to do but did not have the kit for.
 Billy organised this and a prerequisite for being on the team was that no-one asked about the families of the young men.
 This was a powerful route to bring communities together.
 Hate and intolerance were put aside for the purpose of playing the game and on match day, the families were all present.
 This was an effective approach used by Billy and his fellow soldiers, experience gained from their previous operation in Northern Ireland.

-Another iconic images in the exhibition was of this girl with her puppy in a Roma village.
+Another iconic image in the exhibition was of this girl with her puppy in a Roma village.
 She is a living example of resilience and hope, and that even in the most challenging of circumstances, there will always be these special ‘moments of time’.
 This image highlights an important facet of the photodocumentary – its value for anyone who has an interest in images and how they tell stories.
-The images are not staged or posed which leads to discussion on integrity and honesty in telling a story, how visual images shape our perceptions, how images can be manufactured or distorted, transmitting disinformation, the need to be critical thinkers and other elements of significant importance in today’s world where hate/intolerance is spreading, particularly online
+The images are not staged or posed, which leads to discussion on integrity and honesty in telling a story.
+Issues such as how visual images shape our perceptions, how images can be manufactured or distorted, spreading disinformation and the need to be critical thinkers are vital considerations in today’s world where hate/intolerance is spreading, particularly online.

 The Guests